-This plan was designed by Joe Friel for the UNDER-AGE-50 advanced and well-experienced triathlete using the principles of The Triathlete's Training Bible (there is a similarly titled plan for the OVER-50 triathlete).
+This half-distance triathlon (S-2k/B-90k/R-42.2k) plan was designed by Joe Friel for the UNDER-AGE-50 advanced and well-experienced triathlete using the principles of The Triathlete's Training Bible (there is a similarly titled plan for the OVER-50 triathlete).
 Having this book handy will help with many of the workouts presented in this training plan.
 This UNDER-50 plan takes you through the last 11 weeks of training culminating with your race.

 Before starting this plan you should have completed a Base training period and be able to train at least 15 hours per week.
-This 11-week plan includes two Build periods of four weeks each, two weeks of Peak period and ends with the week of your A-priority, half-iron-distance/70.3 race.
+This 11-week plan includes two Build periods of four weeks each, two weeks of Peak period and ends with the week of your A-priority, half-distance race.
 The key to the success of this plan is the race-specific intensity inserted at just the right times.

 This plan is intended for the UNDER-50 triathlete who has been racing for two or more years but may also be used by older athletes who have found that they recover quickly.
 In the Build weeks there are 3 weeks of quality training before a recovery period of 5 days (in the OVER-50 plan it is 2 weeks of quality training before a recovery period).